mindspore-ai/contrib/intern/The Case for Translation-Invariant Self-Attention/README.md

 ## Repository

-You can find the full implementation on GitHub:
+You can find the full implementation on GitHub :
 - [tisa GitHub Repository](https://github.com/ulmewennberg/tisa)

 ## Paper with Code

-For more details and related resources, visit:
+For more details and related resources, visit :
 - [Paper with Code](https://paperswithcode.com/paper/the-case-for-translation-invariant-self)